Back to Blogs

 AI functions by processing huge amounts of medical data.
 Just like the cat example mentioned above, the AI learns from things like medical records, back-and-forth conversations, and medical images.
 The AI then finds patterns or insights that would be difficult for humans to discover on their own or at a fast enough speed.
 This ability allows AI to transform mental health in a few key ways.

-The most direct and personal collaboration between artificial intelligence and mental health for patients is through AI chatbots for mental health, such as Pocket Mate.
+The most direct and personal collaboration between artificial intelligence and mental health for patients is through AI chatbots for mental health, such as AI Listener.

 These chatbots are a crucial link in the chain of care, offering support that is always available and providing access to basic self-help to large numbers of individuals who may not have been able to afford it previously.